-Below I’ll walk you through the decisions we faced and settled on, add in’s we applied (and why) as well what mistakes we made along the way.
+Below I’ll walk you through the decisions we faced and settled on, add-in’s we purchased (and why) as well what mistakes we made along the way.

 1. Size of greenhouse

-First we had to decide what size we wanted the greenhouse to be.
-We both knew with Aquaponics and/or hydroponics we would need a larger sized house as the bigger the fish tanks and grow beds the more stable your system will be.
+First we had to decide what size greenhouse we wanted.
+We both knew with Aquaponics and/or hydroponics we would need a larger sized house as the bigger the fish tanks and grow beds the more stable your system.